6 Maintenance Tips and Tricks Every RV Owner Should Know

 5. Keep the Water System in Good Shape

 The water system of your RV is another very critical system.
 You need to make sure that you are using chemicals designated to work with each system.
 Applying an adequate amount of fluid when flushing keeps your pipes from blocking.
 It is also good that you avoid excessive buildup as it may clog and render your system non-functional.
-Use biodegradable RV toilet paper to avoid clogging your RVs sewer system.
+Use biodegradable RV toilet paper to avoid clogging your RV sewer system.

 6. Keep Your RVs Slide Outs and Seals Clean

 Slides-outs need to be clean all the time.
 This ensures no build-up of dirt will increase the wear and tear on the sliding mechanism.
 Lubricate these slider mechanisms to make sure the slide-outs move in and out with ease and effectively.
 There are lubricants for the windows to make sure the rubber doesn’t wear, making the sealing of your RV a disaster.
-Failure to clean the slide-outs and lubricate the sliding mechanism as well as the windows could lead to damages that cost you dearly too.
+Failure to clean the slide-outs and lubricate the sliding mechanism and the windows could lead to damages that cost you dearly too.